In Victory, Malice. In Defeat, Revenge. Don’t Get Mad, Get Bad

 The Duke is back to reclaim his throne.
 And this time around, we’ve got a brand-spankin’ new vest, the short haircut returning from the Commodore 64 version of Street Hassle, and the closest thing to a story we’re going to get going into one of these games: Duke Davis is a former punk rocker and currently “the world’s coolest martial arts vigilante!”
 Criminals and runaway circus performers have somehow joined forces to rule the streets, and it’s up to Duke Davis to send the “street savages” scattering.
 And unlike previous iterations of the game, the enemies really do seem like genuine baddies this time around: The blind folk are replaced by baseball-wielding punks, and the old ladies have been swapped out for ball-and-chain-wielding circus strongmen — wait, I’m just getting word now that the clearly circus-inspired strongmen are actually supposed to be the “punks” according to the manual, while the clearly punk-inspired bat carriers are just rogue “baseball players.”
 That’s kind of weird.
 Oh, and all the rest of the returning enemies are basically unchanged, save for turning the basketball-dribbling enemies from dark-skinned to light in order to avoid cultural stereotyping.
 That is also probably for the best.

 Granted, these are all changes that make Duke more of an obvious “hero” character, and beating on the helpless elderly probably wouldn’t have flown in an NES game to begin with.
 So again, it’s easy enough to understand and to respect the design decision here.
-But at the same time, it’s indicative of one of the game’s largest problems.
+But at the same time, it’s indicative with one of the game’s largest problems.
 We’ll get to that problem in due time, but I’d be remiss if I didn’t mention that there are a couple of new enemy types introduced in this NES conversion.
 These include careless skateboarders, gun-firing biker types with spikes on their helmets, femme fatales who toss knives at you, a burly boxer who does his best to pummel you, and even a switchblade-brandishing male punker who the manual describes as someone who “punches old ladies just for fun.”
 You’d think that’d make for some common ground between them and Duke?

 But perhaps the biggest threat Duke now faces is a proper final boss in the fifteenth stage: None other than a redraw of Duke himself, sporting darker clothes, longer pants, and a bandana in place of his sunglasses!
 Not only that, but he is also capable of tossing throwing knives at you, as well as firing multiple rounds from a bazooka in quick succession.
 If you should manage to defeat him in combat, the Bad Street shall be safe once again, and Duke Davis is celebrated as a hero.
 As a matter of fact, that’s part of another new feature that runs through the course of the game: Every three stages, after defeating what’s presented as a boss, you’re treated to cutaways of Duke being honored in front of City Hall or being interviewed for the news, where he drops such inspired one-liners as “Maybe they’ll make a movie about me” and “I just want to say, hi Mom.”
 True words of wisdom if I’ve ever heard them.